-In college, Mandarin Chicken was my weakness.
-I loved chinese food and ate Mandarin chicken from a local chinese restaurant many a late night of studying.
-Healthy… not so much….
-Delicious…. absolutely.
+In college, mandarin chicken was my weakness.
+I loved Chinese food and ate mandarin chicken from a local chinese restaurant many late nights while studying.
+Healthy… not so much.
+Delicious… absolutely.

 - ½ cup almond flour

 - ¼ + 1TBSP cup arrowroot powder